top of page

 Adopted Project: ACCESS D: Advancing Community Collaboration and Engagement Strategies in Dementia

-Collaborators: University of Southampton, University Hospital Southampton NHS Foundation Trust, South Central Ambulance Service (SCAS), University of Sheffield
+University of Southampton; University Hospital Southampton NHS Foundation Trust; South Central Ambulance Service; University of Sheffield

-Project team: Patricia Fuller, Andy Claxton, Helen Pocock, Nicola Claxton, Amanda Wollam, Daniel Blackburn, George Devitt, Sarah Fearn, Chris Kipps.
+Patricia Fuller, Andy Claxton, Helen Pocock, Nicola Claxton, Amanda Wollam, Daniel Blackburn, George Devitt, Sarah Fearn, Chris Kipps

-ACCESS D developed and tested a community-based model to make dementia research more visible, accessible, and easier to take part in.
-Instead of expecting people to come into clinical or university settings, ACCESS D brought research opportunities into familiar community venues and provided real-time support from South Central Ambulance Service (SCAS) research paramedics and nurses.
+ACCESS D developed and tested a community-based model to make dementia research more visible, accessible and easier to take part in.
+Instead of expecting people to come into clinical or university settings, ACCESS D brought research opportunities into familiar community venues, with real-time support from South Central Ambulance Service research paramedics and nurses.

-The model was shaped through co-production workshops with public contributors and community stakeholders, which helped define the format, language, and support needed to make research feel approachable and relevant.
+The model was shaped through co-production workshops with public contributors and community stakeholders.
+These helped define the format, language and support needed to make research feel relevant and closer to people’s everyday lives.

-Early findings show that 71% of participants had not previously heard about research, and 91% reported a positive experience of taking part.
-Many also said they would be interested in hearing about future dementia research opportunities.
-These findings suggest that there is substantial hidden interest in dementia research, but that access, visibility, and support are key.
+Early findings show that 71% of participants had not previously heard about research, 68% were interested in hearing about future dementia research opportunities, and 91% reported a positive experience of taking part.
+A quarter of participants were from ethnic minority backgrounds.
+This suggests substantial hidden interest in dementia research, including among groups often under-represented in research, and demonstrates that access and support are critical.

-ACCESS D shows that recruitment is better understood as a pathway from awareness to participation, rather than a single step.
+ACCESS D shows that recruitment is better understood as a supported pathway from awareness to participation, rather than a single step.
+It also connects dementia research with wider questions about healthy communities, prevention, long-term conditions, digital inclusion, and the use of real-world participation data to understand who is reached, who is missed, and what support enables people to take part.

 What have we done with our new knowledge?

-The findings from ACCESS D are already being used to inform practice, shape discussions with national research infrastructure, and support wider dissemination and future adoption.
+The findings from ACCESS D are already being used to inform practice, support wider dissemination, and contribute to adoption and system learning.

-First, they provide a practical basis for designing more inclusive recruitment pathways.
-ACCESS D demonstrates that community-based, supported approaches can reach people who are not engaged through traditional routes, helping research feel more visible, understandable, and relevant.
-This is particularly important for groups who are currently under-represented in dementia research.
+ACCESS D demonstrates that community-based, supported approaches can reach people who are not engaged through traditional routes.
+This helps research feel more visible, understandable and relevant, particularly for groups currently under-represented in dementia research.

-Second, the work is informing discussions with the NIHR Research Delivery Network about alternative approaches to recruitment for NIHR portfolio studies.
-ACCESS D highlights that recruitment efficiency is not only about identifying eligible participants, but also about creating the conditions in which participation feels possible.
-This has implications for how recruitment pathways are designed, particularly where studies struggle to recruit to time and target.
+The work also shows that recruitment efficiency is not only about identifying eligible participants.
+It is also about creating the conditions in which participation feels possible.
+This has implications for how research pathways are designed, especially where studies struggle to recruit to time and target.

-Third, the findings are supporting the development of community-based approaches to research delivery that extend beyond conventional clinical settings.
-This includes exploring how trusted, community-facing services, such as ambulance teams and other outreach services, could help widen access to research.
+The findings are supporting the development of community-based approaches to research delivery beyond conventional clinical settings.
+This includes exploring how trusted, community-facing services, such as ambulance teams and other outreach teams, could widen access, build research readiness closer to home, and generate practical learning about participation across different communities.

-Fourth, ACCESS D is contributing to the development of practical tools to support wider adoption.
-This includes co-produced visual materials to help future participants understand research, and a toolkit to help research teams design more inclusive and supported approaches to recruitment.
+Supported by Public Engagement with Research funding from the University of Southampton, the project is also contributing to practical tools for wider adoption.
+These include co-produced visual materials to help diverse participants see themselves reflected in research, and a toolkit to help research teams design more inclusive and supported approaches to dementia research participation.

 Finally, the work is being disseminated through academic and practice-focused channels.
-The study protocol has been published as a preprint and submitted for peer review, helping to make the model visible to wider research and delivery audiences.
+The study protocol has been published as a preprint and submitted for peer review, helping to make the model visible to wider research, delivery and implementation audiences.

 What next?